-Kingston, ON – March 24, 2020
+Kingston, ON – May 1, 2020

 The Kingston Humane Society is committed to advocating for and improving the lives of animals within our community.
 Founded in 1884, the KHS continues to provide shelter and care for homeless animals in Kingston and surrounding communities.
 We promote responsible pet ownership and compassion and respect for all animals.
 In addition, we work in and with our community to provide leadership in the humane treatment of all animals, to address the causes of animal suffering, to encourage people to take responsibility for their animal companions and to provide care for animals who are neglected, abused, exploited, stray or homeless.

 Gord Hunter, Executive Director KHS, 613-546-1291 ext 105